lsblakk/pystar/docs/for_learners.rst

 Advice for Learners
 -------------------

-*   ask questions of each other first, then your guides.
+*   Ask questions of each other first, then your guides.
-*   if you are confused, or lost, back up, try again.
+*   If you are confused, or lost, back up, try again.
-*   do experiments!
+*   Do experiments!
-*   break down tasks into repeatable, understandable parts.
+*   Break down tasks into repeatable, understandable parts.
-*   even expert coders write lots of broken code.  mistakes are normal.
+*   Even expert coders write lots of broken code.  mistakes are normal.
-*   the computer does exactly what you tell it to, not what you want it to do.
+*   The computer does exactly what you tell it to, not what you want it to do.
 *   `your own pace` is the right pace.
-*   your background is a good background, and you have things to contribute.
+*   Your background is a good background, and you have things to contribute.

-Troubleshooting Hints:
+Troubleshooting Hints
 ^^^^^^^^^^^^^^^^^^^^^^

-* are you where you think you are? --> ``pwd``, ``hostname``
+* Are you where you think you are? --> ``pwd``, ``hostname``
-* restart the server
+* Restart the server.
-* hard-refresh your web browser
+* Hard-refresh your web browser.
-* try a different browser
+* Try a different browser.
-* re-read the instructions
+* Re-read the instructions.
-* make some tea
+* Make some tea.
-* check for spelling errors
+* Check for spelling errors.
-* examine the object in a python shell
+* Examine the object in a python shell.
-* view page source
+* View page source.
-* have someone else look -- fresh eyes fix mistakes
+* Have someone else look -- fresh eyes fix mistakes.

 .. include:: safer_space.rst